Special offer

 Dear [Candidate First and Last Name],

 Congratulations on your offer from [Company Name]!
-We are delighted to offer you the position of [job title] with an anticipated start date of [start date].
+We are delighted to offer you the position of [Job Title] with an anticipated start date of [start date].

 As discussed [over the phone, during your interview, etc.], please find attached your detailed offer letter.
-If you choose to accept this offer, please sign, scan and email your letter to me at [email address] by [decision deadline].

 [If you are attaching other documents that need to be read and signed, mention those here].